 The Authority has entered into several construction contracts with TxDOT for the construction of roadways using Highway Planning and Construction federal funding and certain state funding for transportation improvements.
-During the years ended June 30, 2018 and 2017, the Authority recognized capital grants and contributions of approximately \$15.5 million and \$168.6 million, respectively, from TxDOT.
+During the years ended June 30, 2019 and 2018, the Authority recognized capital grants and contributions of approximately \$16.7 million and \$17,000 (\$15.54 million grant revenue net of \$15.52 million of contributed capital to TxDOT), respectively, from TxDOT.
 Revenues from federal and state cost reimbursement grants and contracts are recognized as earned when all eligibility requirements, including incurring allowable expenditures, have been met.
-As of June 30, 2018 and 2017, there was approximately \$12.3 million, for both years, of unearned revenue from a TxDOT construction contract which is recorded as unearned revenue in the Statements of Net Position until qualifying allowable expenditures are incurred.
+As of June 30, 2019 and 2018, there was approximately \$575,000 and \$12.3 million, respectively, of unearned revenue from a TxDOT construction contract which is recorded as unearned revenue in the Statements of Net Position until qualifying allowable expenditures are incurred.